Salt-Infused Beauty All-Stars

 Soaking in this blend of Himalayan pink salt, chia seed oil, and hydrating jojoba centers the body and spirit and takes the edge off during turbulent times (or after a crazy day).
 Close your eyes, let go, maybe light a candle while you steep, and emerge truly soothed.

 goop Body “The Martini” Emotional Detox Bath Soak

 5. MOUTH RINSE

 This has to be the best-looking mouthwash ever—and, more importantly, it works.
-Mineral-rich sea salt substitutes for alcohol (which dries out the mouth and can actually cause bad breath), while a healing blend of seaweed and essential oils like tea tree, frankincense, and echinacea helps remove odors.
+Sea salt substitutes for alcohol (which can dry out the mouth and cause bad breath), while a blend of seaweed and essential oils like tea tree, frankincense, and echinacea helps freshen the breath.
 Olas was created by a New York City–based dentist, Dr. Christopher Perez, who also happens to be a surf enthusiast.
 “Olas” means wave in Spanish—appropriate, because you definitely taste a hint of the ocean in this rinse.

 Olas Marine Bio-Active Mouthrinse